If you are wondering what CBD oil is and how it is extracted, you’re not alone.

 CBD oil is, in its simplest terms, oil that is extracted from the cannabis plant.
 Cannabis is also commonly called hemp.
 Hemp is a versatile plant that is related to the marijuana plant but is different in several important ways.
 CBD oil is most specifically termed “cannabidiol,” which is one of 85 cannabinoids identified in the cannabis plant.

 CBD oil only contains tiny amounts of THC, the primary active ingredient in marijuana.
 This lack of THC means that CBD oil is non-psychotropic and non-psychoactive.
 So, to answer an often-wondered question: no, CBD will not make you feel “high.”
 CBD oil allows the user to dose cannabidiol and other cannabinoids, amino acids and terpenes that are found in medical marijuana — without the high associated with marijuana.
-Although CBD does not make you feel “high,” many people find that they are more focused, more alert, and calmer when they take CBD oil.
-These anecdotal effects are currently the subject of excitement and scrutiny in the scientific and medical worlds, as research on cannabidiol continues to evolve.
+CBD’s general effects are currently the subject of excitement and scrutiny in the scientific and medical worlds, as research on cannabidiol continues to evolve.

 What is CBD Oil Used For?